Wifsimster/bordeaux/README.md

 Simple TV Shows manager with Transmission, Trakt and Plex integration over WebSockets.

+It aims to be lightweight, mobile friendly and build only in JS/Node.js.

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Wifsimster/bordeaux/blob/master/LICENSE)

 Transmission, Trakt and Plex are not mandatory.
 They simply add more features to the app.